sagemodeninja/BlazorFabricUI/README.md

 ### Introduction

-This repository contains Fabric react components ported into Razor components.
+Blazor port for Fabric components not continued in Fluent UI.

 ### Downloads